- Popular tools for analyzing executables/ binaries

 Following are the main observations on the output as shown in the snapshot below.

-1. Use of openat system call to open a file
+openatsystem call to open a file - Flag

-4. File is opened for writing (O_WRONLY flag)
+O_CREATflag) - File is opened for writing (

-5. If the file exists it will be truncated to length 0 (O_TRUNC flag)
+O_WRONLYflag) - If the file exists it will be truncated to length 0 (

-6. The process get information about the status of the file using fstat system call
+O_TRUNCflag) - The process get information about the status of the file using

-8. The process finally closes the opened file using the system call close
+binarydemointo the file which is string of length11 - The process finally closes the opened file using the system call